chrisjshull/minesweeper/log.md

 reveal animation

+while I started protoyping with a plain `<table>`,
+I ended up not using table layout because inner-cell layout is so persnickety. (despite being semantic elements, this cuased Safari not to recognize their sematics anymore, so switched to `<div>`s with ARIA)

 Features to cover in your implementation:
 Consistent display of the game board
 Implementation of the square uncovering algorithm above